anastasakis-g/sql-schema/README.md

 # Step 1
-Create a MySQL database.
+Create a MySQL database.<br />
-Create a user and grant all privileges to this user.
+Create a user and grant all privileges to this user using the following temrinal commands:

-Terminal:
 - create database db_name;
 - use db_name;
 - create user 'username'@'localhost' identified by 'password';